 Masterclasses

-Masterclasses are led by Noémi Boutin, Eric-Maria Couturier and Vincent Courtois.
-Each year, one of them is temporarily replaced by the edition's patron.
+Masterclasses are led by Noémi Boutin, Eric-Maria Couturier and Vincent Courtois as well as this edition's patron.

 For 1h30m, the contributor invites their student to go beyond studentship, in joint search of the musician they are, by developing a bespoke line of work according each student's aspirations and identity.